WP003: 75-Hour Writing Exam

 Review Seminar Schedule

-Review seminars for WP003 will be held in Kent Library 412 (Writing Lab) on the Cape Girardeau Campus in the fall.
-Times TBA.
-All seminars are identical and each will last approximately one hour.
-No registration is required.
+Review seminars for WP003 will be held in Kent Library 412 (Center for Writing Excellence) on the Cape Girardeau Campus.
+All seminars are similar, will last approximately one hour, and no registration is required.

 If You Fail

-If a student does not receive a score of 7 or greater on WP003, he or she will meet with a faculty member from the Writing Outcomes Program, who will explain the following options:
+If a student does not receive a score of 7 or greater on WP003, he or she will meet with a Writing Associate from the Center for Writing Excellence, who will explain the following options:

 - The student can retake WP003.
 WP003 can be retaken any number of times; however, a student can take the exam only once each semester.